 If you are charged with an underage DUI, you should make sure to document exactly how the law enforcement stop occurred.
 It is important to write down as many details about the accident as you can remember, including how much you drank and the exact time that you were arrested.
 It is also important to write down other details including the vehicle’s speed and whether your Miranda rights were read to you upon arrest.

 Speak with an Experienced DUI Attorney

 Being charged with an underage DUI offense in Georgia can result in some particularly serious penalties.
 Drivers who face these charges should not hesitate to obtain the assistance of an experienced attorney.
-Contact Yeargan & Kert, LLC today to speak with an experienced DUI lawyer.
+Contact Yeargan & Kert, LLC today to speak with an experienced DUI lawyer in Atlanta.